annie0sc/gdp-happy-health/Design Data/Contributions/swaroopa/README.md

 - I assigned myself a task in jira and started working on it

 ### 9/12/2020
-- Started working on this issue, as a part of this I am going to mention the type of vegetables and calories of it.
+- Started working on the issue, as a part of this I am going to mention the type of vegetables and calories of it.
 So that it is easy to monitor the calories consumed
 - provided all the information on excel sheet
 - http://cs04.nwmissouri.edu/browse/FIT-42
+### 9/13/2020
+- Added some more data to vegetable serving
+- Started working on the issue, As a part of it I added excel files sample data to my contribution